Listen to

 Drawing on the insights of working mothers, we collaborate with business leaders to shift culture and implement practices that retain and grow talent.

-We do this by conducting in-depth assessments, developing actionable recommendations, partnering on implementation, and providing hands-on leadership training.
+We do this by conducting in-depth employer assessments, developing actionable recommendations, partnering on implementation, and providing hands-on leadership training.

 Retaining mothers in the workforce saves employers significant time and money, and increases productivity.